jacoblapworth/akahu-sdk-swift/src/react/switch.md

 	</div>
 </div>

-A Switch uses an HTML checkbox under the hood and can be styled just as other control components.
+`XUISwitch` uses an HTML checkbox under the hood and can be styled just as other control components.

 ## Example